IsackHaer/A_Dine_To_Die_For/README.md

 # A_Dine_To_Die_For
 Final project for Syntax basic programming module.

-A small turn-based console game.
+A small turn-based game that is played inside the IDE console.

-Includes:
+### Gameplay:
 - A short introduction story.
 - One intensive boss battle.

-This game can be played inside the IDE console.

-Project consists of:
+### Project files consists of:
-- Main.
+- Main (here the gameplay logic is structured and from here the game is runned).
 - Character class (main class), is where features like name & hp are constructed.
 - Boss & BossADD subclasses for both Bosses where their unique abilities are programmed (Inherets from Character class).
 - Heroes subclass for shared heroes specific features e.g. Critchance methode, AP cost calculator etc. (Inherets from Character class).